xirka-dev/pxt-xirkabit/docs/courses/csintro/variables/project.md

 ## Reflection

-Have students write a reflection of about 150–300 words, addressing the following points:
+Write a short reflection (150–300 words) about your project, addressing the following points:

 * What was the problem you were trying to solve with this project?
 * What were the Variables that you used to keep track of information?